 (1) S. Dey et al, “GRACE: Acute coronary syndromes: Sex-related differences in the presentation, treatment and outcomes among patients with acute coronary syndromes: the Global Registry of Acute Coronary Events”, Heart 2009;95:1 20–26.

 (2) J. Canto et al, “Association of age and sex with myocardial infarction symptom presentation and in-hospital mortality,” JAMA.
 2012 Feb 22;307(8):813-22.

 * An abrupt change in how you feel is probably the most important message your heart can send you.
 If symptoms “just don’t feel right”, if they feel unusual for you, if you have never experienced anything like them before, do not hesitate to seek help.

 Read more about heart attack symptoms in my new book, A Woman’s Guide to Living with Heart Disease (Johns Hopkins University Press, 2017).
 This post is a brief excerpt from Chapter 1 of this book, which is already in its second printing!
 Thank you, readers!

 NOTE FROM CAROLYN: If you are experiencing these or other alarming symptoms described here, see your doctor.
 Please DO NOT leave a comment here asking me what you should do.
+I am not a physician and cannot tell you.
 This blog is not a substitute for professional medical advice.